Jackson Jones Act Lawyers

 - The connection to the vessel must be substantial in both time and nature.

-If you have been injured, you may be entitled to financial compensation, which can include:
+If you’ve been injured, you may be entitled to financial compensation for:

 - Pain and suffering

 - Mental anguish